-Engineering is a creative and collaborative endeavor in which solutions arise from a rich diversity of perspective, discussion, and inquiry.
-To ensure our future success achieving our mission as the world's leader in engineering research and education, the MIT School of Engineering is committed to increasing diversity by fostering a community of opportunity, and by providing the intellectual stimulation of a diverse school and campus environment, both in the classroom and where we work and live.
+In the MIT School of Engineering, we believe that engineering is a creative and collaborative endeavor in which the best solutions arise from a rich diversity of perspectives, discussion, and inquiry.
+We are committed to increasing diversity by fostering a community of opportunity and by providing the intellectual stimulation of a diverse school and campus environment, both in the classroom and where we work and live.

-We have made steady progress in recruiting and retaining faculty, students, and staff that have been traditionally underrepresented in engineering.
-Yet there is still much to be done as we continue to build a diverse and inclusive community of faculty, staff, and students.
+The MIT School of Engineering has made steady progress in recruiting and retaining faculty, students, and staff that have been traditionally underrepresented in engineering.
+Yet there is still much to be done as we continue to build a diverse and inclusive community.

 - Nondiscrimination and Equal Opportunity in NASA Assisted Programs: Title VI of the Civil Rights Act of 1964 and Related Laws

 - Title IX and STEM: Promising Practices

 - Title IX and STEM: A Guide for Conducting Title IX Self-Evaluations

 The School of Engineering has a Faculty Gender Equity Committee to monitor the status of faculty equity in the School.